SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 • Visual Understanding: Analyze screenshots to understand UI elements, content, and context

-• Precise Mouse Control: Move cursor and click with pixel-perfect accuracy
+• Coordinate-Aware Mouse Control: Move cursor and click using coordinates your application maps to the active display

 • Keyboard Input: Type text, use keyboard shortcuts, and navigate interfaces